AdobeDocs/target-learn.en/help/mobile-v4/add-requests.md

 The next request we will add to the app will be a real-time request on the Thank You screen.
 By "real-time" we mean that both the request will be made and the response will be applied immediately (not cached for later).
 In a later lesson, we will be build an experience using this request, that is personalized to the user's trip destination.

 So let's add a real-time request on the Thank You screen.
-In the ThankYouActivity file, we'll add the code shown in red:
+In the ThankYouActivity file, we'll make the changes shown in red:
 ![Add a Real-time location on the Thank You Screen](assets/thankyou.jpg)

 Scroll to the end of the ThankYouActivity file.
-Comment out these three lines in the getRecommandations() function:
+Comment out the three lines in the getRecommandations() function and add the invocation of the targetLoadRequest() function:

 ```java
 // AppDialogs.dialogLoaderHide();